SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     :param str personID: The ID of the person.
     :param str documentID: The ID of the document.
     :param documentData: The content and attributes of the document to be validated.
-    :param uri callback: The address of a service to be called when the validation result is available.
     :param dict options: The processing options.
 Supported options are transactionID.
     :return: a status indicating success or error.
 In the case of success, a document validation identifier.